 It will be different.
 It will be connected.
 It will be you.

-- Woman 35-40.
-Doesn't have to be that age just sound like it.
+- Women 35-40.
+Doesn’t have to be that age just sounds like it.

-Regardless of the specs, whoever sent them to you thinks that you’re right for the job, so bring your own interpretation to the audition.
+Regardless of the specs, whoever sent them to you thinks you’re right for the job, so bring your interpretation to the audition.
 That’s how you #BeHeard.

 Now I leave you with some words from Bryan Cranston: “Know what your job is.
 It’s NOT to get a job.
 When you audition, you’re going there to present what you do.
 You act.
 There it is.
 You walk away.
 There’s power in that.
 There’s confidence in that.
 It’s also saying there’s only so much I can do.”